Site icon Art Sprouts

 The history of Chinese knots

-The significance of Chinese knots, 中国结 in Chinese, is deeply rooted in Buddhist and Taoist tradition.
+The significance of Chinese knots, 中国结 in Chinese, is deeply rooted in Buddhist and Taoist traditions.

 The Pan Chang knot, for example, is inspired by the Eternal Knot, the Buddhist symbol of the ultimate unity of everything, and one of the “Eight Auspicious signs.”